deuxcoast/ask-dvc/README.md

 # askDVC

-askDVC is a place for students to ask questions, provide answers and make life a little easier for each other.
+askDVC is a website for students to ask questions, provide answers and make life a little easier for each other.
 The idea is to have a central place where students can come to ask questions about their classes,teachers, and life as a student at large.